 Shane begun volunteering for Sturt SES in February 1995.
 Shane was appointed Deputy Unit Manager in January 2020.
 Outside of SES, Shane enjoys four-wheel-driving, gaming, and catching up with friends and family.

 The Deputy Unit Manager is required to provide assistance to the Unit Manager through undertaking delegated responsibilities and providing support with managing the unit including operations, human resources, finance, administration, logistics and equipment.

-Outside of SES, Matthew works fulltime in the Emergency Service Sector and enjoys participating in down hill mountain bike events.
+Outside of SES, Caleb works full-time in the Emergency Service Sector.

 The Operations Coordinator is responsible for the operational readiness of the Unit.
 They ensure systems and resources are in place to support timely, efficient and effective response to incidents.
 They liaise with the Unit Manager and the Training Coordinator to ensure that personnel have adequate training and that equipment is maintained and operational.